GBaath/Portfolio/AboutMe/README.md

 ## I am a game programmer:

 I love games, just like everyone else, but my brain is the kind that never seems to get enough stimulation and simply playing them is not enough.
-The biggest reason I got into game development is because of my undying tendencies to get hooked on mechanics that don't work the way want, and I simply don't want to wait for the developers to listen to my *obviously great* suggestions.
+The biggest reason I got into game development is because of my undying tendencies to get hooked on mechanics that don't work the way I want, and I simply don't want to wait for the developers to listen to my *obviously great* suggestions.

 I guess my favorite movie quote would be: